 The Smith Family Opportunity Scholarship

-Established in 2004 by Kathy Surace-Smith ’84 and Bradford L. Smith ’84, the scholarship is awarded annually to J.D. and LL.M. students, with a preference for students from countries that are underrepresented at the Law School.
+Established in 2004 by Kathy Surace-Smith ’84 and Bradford L. Smith ’84, the scholarship is awarded annually to J.D. and LL.M. students.

 W. Bayard Cutting Jr. Fellowship